Standing Rock Protesters Victorious, Dakota Access Pipeline Easement Denied

 Cannon Ball, ND (AP) — The U.S. Army Corps of Engineers said Sunday that it won't grant an easement for the Dakota Access oil pipeline in southern North Dakota.

-The decision is a victory for the several thousand camped near the construction site, who've said for months that the four-state, $(U.S.)3.8 billion project would threaten a water source and cultural sites.
+The decision is a victory for the several thousand camped near the construction site, who've said for months that the four-state, $3.8 billion project would threaten a water source and cultural sites.

 The pipeline is largely complete except for the now-blocked segment underneath Lake Oahe, a Missouri River reservoir.
 According to a news release, Assistant Secretary for Civil Works Jo-Ellen Darcy said her decision was based on the need to "explore alternate routes" for the pipeline's crossing.